MilanRoat/Financial_insight_RAG_engine/README.md

 # RAG Financial Analysis

 ## Overview
 **RAG Financial Analysis** is a powerful tool designed to help investors make informed decisions by combining real-time financial data with AI-powered news analysis.
-The application fetches market data, scrapes the latest news articles, stores them in a vector database for semantic retrieval, and uses a Large Language Model (LLM) to generate comprehensive investment insights.
+The application fetches market data, scrapes the latest news articles, stores them in a vector database for semantic retrieval, and uses a Large Language Model (LLM) to generate comprehensive investment insights.(.env file is empty , use your own openai api key)

 ## Features
 - **Real-Time Financial Data**: Fetches up-to-date stock information (Price, PE Ratio, Market Cap, EPS, etc.) using `yfinance`.